AstarVienna/ScopeSim/docs/source/index.rst

     :alt: Welcome to the ScopeSim Documentation!
     :align: center

-123An attempt at creating a common pythonic framework for telescope instrument data simulators.
+An attempt at creating a common pythonic framework for telescope instrument data simulators.

 ScopeSim_ is on pip::